ssmirr/appdev-chapters/sample_data.md

  end
 ```

 Now we are getting somewhere!
-By using `names.at(count)` we will be able to access a different name from our `names` array and assign it to our `username` column.
+By using `names.at(count)` within our [loop](https://chapters.firstdraft.com/chapters/764), we will be able to access a different name from our `names` array and assign it to our `username` column.
 For the user's `private` column, we can call the `.sample` on our `bool` array; This will set a user's `private` column to either `true` or `false`.

 #### An aside: Passwords
 What happens if you need to add a password?
-If you were to run the firstdraft draft generators the generator would add the column of `password_digest`.
-Once this is added you would think you would want to add the `password_digest` column to the `user`.
-Add the column of `password_digest` and run the task, what happens?
-Do you get an error?
+If you were to run the firstdraft draft generators the generator would add the column of `password_digest` to the schema.
+Once this is added you would think you would want to add call `.password`[^1] column to the `user`.
+The code will look like this.

-What you have to do is the the column of `password`[^1].
-The code would look like this.

 ```
   user.password = "my_password"
 ```

 ### How do we know if records are getting into the database?
-If we have a server running we can visit `/rails/db`.
+If we have a server running we can visit `/rails/db` to see if there are any records.
 Another way is to open a `rails console` and do a `User.all.count`.
 This command will return a number how many users are now in the database.
 Do we want to do that everytime we create a record in our datatbase?

 Let's make this easier but adding this line of code.